Back to NetMore Guide

 Recommended first pass

-Set up your Account page, open both calculators, choose the asset destination, then create one test scenario so you understand what sellers will see before you share links publicly.
+Confirm your Account agent card, configure both property analyzers, choose the Assets QR destination, then create one residential and one CRE test scenario before sharing links publicly.

 Educational use only